-The sample size calculation for the BAL component of the study was based on the natural log transformed primary endpoint data, ELF antigenic A1PI level (nM), generated during Baxter's Clinical Study 460502.
+The sample size calculation for the BAL component of the study was based on the natural log transformed primary endpoint data, ELF antigenic A1PI level (nM), generated during a previous clinical study (Clinical Protocol 460502; Baxter Healthcare Corporation) for the evaluation of the effects of A1PI augmentation therapy with ARALAST NP on the levels of A1PI and other analytes in the ELF.
 In Clinical Study 460502, a mean difference from pre- to post-treatment in ELF antigenic A1PI of 1.32 with standard deviation of 0.96 on natural log scale was observed.
 Using this variance estimate, a sample size of 15 evaluable subjects should be sufficient to detect a mean difference in the natural log transformed ELF antigenic A1PI of approximately 0.87 with 90% power, using a paired t-test and a one-sided significance level of 0.025.